 Coconut oil has long been used as a flea treatment for dos.
 Read more about coconut oil for fleas on dogs and how it can soothe the effects of flea bite dermatitis.

-Peppermint, rosemary, tea tree, and lavender oils are effective flea remedies as they do not smell good to fleas.
-However, you should always dilute essential oils before spraying or applying them to your dog’s coat.
+Peppermint, rosemary, and lavender oils are sometimes suggested as flea remedies because they do not smell good to fleas.
+Their effectiveness and safety is not certain.
+If you do choose to use essential oils, you should always dilute them before spraying or applying them to your dog’s coat.

-Salt may seem like a simple method, but it is an effective at-home remedy for fleas.
+Salt may seem like a simple method, but it can be an effective at-home remedy for fleas.
 Salt, as a dehydrating agent, sucks moisture from the fleas ‒ which dries and kills them.

 Usually, fleas lay eggs in warm and dark places, like carpets or on the cushions.
 To treat fleas with salt, sprinkle it in those areas, let it rest for 1-2 days, and then thoroughly clean your home.

 If you’re looking for options that answer the question, “What kills fleas on dogs instantly?” a flea comb might not be the kind of solution you’re looking for.
-However, a flea comb is a must-have if you’re looking for a natural way to rid of fleas.
+However, a flea comb is a natural way to kill fleas.
 Usually, flea combs come in different sizes with closely spaced teeth, removing fleas, eggs, and feces.

 When using this method to get rid of fleas, focus on the most frequented areas for fleas like your dog’s neck and tail/base.
 Make sure you kill any fleas the comb picks up by submerging it in hot or soapy water.